dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

     .. dropdown::  by all common stat columns AND linetype-specific columns from MET

-       - Needed by the following plot types in METplotpy:
+       - Used by the following plot types and linetypes in METplotpy:

          - **scatter** plot

+           - **MPR** linetype
-         - useful for the **MPR** and **DMAP** linetypes
+           - **DMAP** linetype

-         - specify whether to keep all original linetype-specific columns in the configuration file

-           - set the **keep_all_cols** to True

          - unlabelled columns in the original .stat file are placed under the linetype-specific column names

-           - refer to the MET User's Guide for point-stat, grid-stat, and ensemble-stat for the column names
+           - refer to the MET User's Guide for point-stat, grid-stat, ensemble-stat, and tc-pairs  for the column names

        - The original format is converted from wide format (where each row corresponds to a unique